mikededo/eslint-plugin-svelte-tailwindcss/README.md

 - [eslint-plugin-tailwindcss](https://github.com/francoismassart/eslint-plugin-tailwindcss)
 - [eslint-plugin-antfu](https://github.com/antfu/eslint-plugin-antfu)

-Make sure to check them out if you are looking for more information!
+Be sure to check them out if you're looking for more information or related functionality!